Dear Coach Kwan,

 For any international students, sometimes, due to the culture that we grew up in, we tend to avoid speaking at meetings when we are not sure or we don’t want to interrupt others when they are speaking or if you are not asked to speak.
 However, in the US, if you don’t speak, it can indicate so many negative thoughts such as you don’t care or you don’t understand.

-I hope these checklist items are not too hard to follow!
+I hope these checklist items are easy to follow!

 Learn more about ICAway Talent Platform, Click Here